 The Vittoria Corsa G+ with the all new G+ Isotech compound replaces both the Corsa SC and CX as Vittoria's top of the line all-round competition tires.
 This is a review of the "open tubular" version, a new tubular Corsa is available as well.
 Vittoria claims this to be a revolutionary tire because they now use a graphene compound.
 They claim graphene doesn't require as many compromises and is superior in speed, grip, durability, and wear resistance.

-The Corsa G+ uses 4 different versions of the new graphene compound on a single tire, which is quite a unique feature by itself.
+The Corsa G+ uses four different versions of the new graphene compound on a single tire, which is quite a unique feature by itself.
 Unfortunately, compared to the older Corsa, weight has gone up a bit to a claimed weight of 240 grams for the 25-622 Corsa G+ versus 220 grams for the older 25-622 Corsa CX III.
-I'm not sure why weight has gone up as it looks like they still use the same 320 TPI Corespun K carcass.
+I'm not sure why weight has gone up as it looks like they still use the same 320 TPI Corespun-K casing.

 |Model||Corsa (Open) G+ Graphene|

 |New or Used||New|

 |Compound||4C G+ Isotech|

 Size and Weight Measurements

 |Size and Weight Measurements (Bike Wheel: 622x17C, Pressure: 100 psi / 6.9 bar)|